wms2/mywms/README.md

 __Here some ideas:__
 This are only ideas of what could be done.
 There is no actual plan to do it at all nor a specific roadmap.
 Please contribute to the project.
-Bring your ideas, code and modules.
-Vote for new functionalities.
+Bring your ideas, code and modules to the project.
+Vote for new functionalities or write issues to communicate your ideas.

 - Add images and attachments to master data objects
 - Change-history